ccatalao/polis/README.md

 du -sh dist/
 ```

-The build process creates optimized static files directly in the `dist` directory, ready for GitHub Pages deployment.
+The build process creates optimized static files in the `web-build` directory.
+The `predeploy` script then prepares these files for GitHub Pages deployment by copying them to the `dist` directory and adding a `.nojekyll` file to ensure proper handling by GitHub Pages.

 ### Deployment Commands